 Watering your Christmas tree

-It is essential to how to keep a Christmas tree alive that once you cut the trunk of the Christmas tree, the cut has to stay moist.
+To keep a Christmas tree alive, it is essential that once you cut the trunk of the Christmas tree, the cut has to stay moist.
 Make sure to fill the stand immediately after you cut the trunk.
 But, if you forget, most trees will be ok if you fill the stand within 24 hours.
 But your Christmas tree will stay fresh longer if you fill it as soon as possible.

 If you want to make a Christmas tree last longer, just use plain water.
-Studies have shown that plain water will work as well to keep a Christmas tree alive as anything added to the water.
+Studies have shown that plain water will work to keep a Christmas tree alive as well as anything added to the water.

 Check the Christmas tree stand twice a day as long as the tree is up.
 It is important that the stand stayed filled.
-A Christmas tree stand normally holds a rather small amount of water and a Christmas tree can quickly use up the water in the stand.
+A Christmas tree stand normally holds a rather small amount of water and can quickly use up the water in the stand.

-Choose an apropriate location for your Christmas tree
+Choose an appropriate location for your Christmas tree

 Another important part of making a Christmas tree last longer is choosing a good location in your house.
 Place the tree away from heating vents or cold drafts.
 Constant heat or fluctuating temperatures can speed the drying out of a tree.
 Also, avoid placing the tree in direct, strong sunlight.
 The sunlight can also make the tree fade faster.